Psalm 94

 Alexander Kirkpatrick divides it into two sections.
 In the first section, up to verse 11, the psalmist calls on God "to manifest Himself as judge of the earth", while "the second part of the Psalm is occupied with thoughts of consolation for times of trouble".

+The psalm forms a regular part of Jewish and Catholic liturgies.
+It has been set to music, for example by Baroque composers Heinrich Schütz and Johann Sebastian Bach (cantata BWV 21) in German.
+Julius Reubke composed the Sonata on the 94th Psalm for organ, first performed in 1857.